PWC Layout

 Tiebreaker Match:

-If everything above is tied, a tiebreaker match will be scheduled.
+If 2 teams have an identical ranking and tie for 16th place, a tiebreaker match will be scheduled.
 This is a single-elimination match, with only a single battle.
 The winner will rank above the loser.

 Knockout Stage Seeds